With just three ingredients an Aperol Bourbon Manhattan (aka Little Italy cocktail) is a fabulously easy, spirit-forward mixed drink for summer!

 (Post may contain affiliate links.)

-I decided to add in Montenegro because it was floral and had that same citrus underpinning on the nose.
-It was the right choice for this combination of elements.
-Using Cynar would have darkened the color of the cocktail and flavor.
-I preferred the floral/citrus pairing from using the Montenegro Amaro.
+I decided to add in Montenegro because it has floral and citrus notes underpinning on the nose.
+Using Cynar would have darkened the flavor and color of this bourbon cocktail.
+I prefer the floral/citrus pairing.

 Recommended Bar Tools

 You don’t need every slick, beautiful bar tool out there, but there are several I’ll recommend.
 (As an Amazon Associate I earn from qualifying purchases.
 However, that does not affect the cost of the items below.)
 My favorite pieces usually come from the Cocktail Kingdom section of Amazon:

 You may already have these bar essentials, but just in case:

 - ½ oz Montenegro amaro

 - Garnish: cherries

 - Combine bourbon, Aperol and amaro in a mixing glass and fill with ice.
 Stir for 30 seconds or until well-chilled.
 Strain into a chilled coupe glass and garnish with cherries.